VERIFY BEFORE RELYING

 You passed practice tests but failed Pearson VUE Passed practice tests but failed the real exam

-You missed by a small margin How many times can you retake the Florida real estate exam?
+You need retake rules How many times can you retake the Florida real estate exam?

 You need the topic map Florida real estate exam 19 topics